Why Surge Protector Joule Rating Is Important to Prevent Damage

 For example, if you have a refrigerator or air conditioner on the same line as your computer, you may very well be getting interference that can damage the computer.
-Sometimes it might just be an unexpected reboot.
-But it can also cause hard disk crashes that cannot be recovered.
+Sometimes it might just be an unexpected reboot, but it can also cause a hard disk crash that cannot be recovered.

 The average surge protector will not protect your equipment from lightning strikes.
 If this is a major problem in the area where you live or work, then you need to consider a full-building protection with an external lightning arrestor that diverts lightning strikes to ground.